reoccurcat/reoccurcord/privacy.md

 ## Effective Date: 5/31/2021

-### This privacy notice discloses the privacy practices for (website address).
+### This privacy notice discloses the privacy practices for **https://rc.reoccur.tech**.
 This privacy notice applies solely to information collected by this website, except where stated otherwise.
 It will notify you of the following:

 What information we collect;
 With whom it is shared;